GerHobbelt/ejs/README.md

     slurping for all scriptlet tags (it does not strip new lines of tags in the middle of a line).
   - `preprocessor`    Add a function that accepts and returns a string to proccess the content before EJS

+## Global only Options
+  - `fileLoader`     Use to To imply security restrictions, takes a filepath, returns a template string
+  - `codeTransformer` Use to pass prepared template JS to a compiler function (takes and returns a JS-code string) that unserstands EJS-debug JS (TypeScript, babeljs, ..)

 ## Tags